 Since then, we have changed locations, gone from campgrounds to wilderness “dispersed camping areas” in the High Sierras, lengthened the weekend from three days to four days, and Mike has moved back to California and then to Florida again, but we have maintained the tradition ever since.
 The other tradition we have maintained is very good food.
 We have always had pretty good food.
 We’ve always strived (strove?) to eat well and drink well, and to make the camping trip a cut above the average camp cuisine.
 And as we have gotten older—errr, more mature, and our relative positions in life have advanced, our gear and meals have improved markedly.
 Our unofficial Hoot credo has become “this ain’t no weenie roast!”, a motto that has only grown to the point that we are now nearly completely out of control.

 In the past, I did most of the dinners, and in all modesty, they’ve been pretty good–at least as far as camp cuisine is concerned.
-Among other things, I’ve done Jamaican jerked chicken, baby back ribs, tri-tip, campfire trout, foil potatoes, foil vegetables, corn on the cob, and bbq beans, all of which I’ve blogged about here.
+Among other things, I’ve done Jamaican jerked chicken, baby back ribs, tri-tip, campfire trout, foil potatoes, foil vegetables, corn on the cob, spiced apples, hot and spicy shrimp in a foil packet, and bbq beans, all of which I’ve blogged about here.
 Additionally, Mosley, the Fire God, traditionally brings up his ham and beans and jalapeno cornbread for the first night, when we have always thought we didn’t have time for a full, freshly prepared meal after camp set-up.

 As time has gone on, we’ve set up a system where a different person is responsible for dinner each night, and, more importantly, they are held responsible for what they cook.
 This has resulted in what has become a competition for great meals, and ball-busting that can last for years if one should fall short.
 This has led to dishes like a seared pork loin in red wine reduction and a full crawfish boil, with crawfish flown in from Louisiana (how the bears didn’t find us that night is still a miracle…).
 On the other end of the equation, Kevin is still hearing about the year he was accused of bringing “leftover Mexican food”, because some of it was re-heated at camp.
 And Shockley was so traumatized by the hazing he received for how late at night his (admittedly awesome) ribs were finally ready last year, that this year he reached way above and beyond any meal we’d had before.